giovaniortolani/google-tag-linker/README.md

 - Current Time (current minute index from EPOC TimeStamp Rounded)
 - A list of cookies passed on the linker

-The usage for this fingerprinting is not identifying the user, but making the current link only to work on the current user browser and making it valid only for the current minute (since many users may share the same browser specs).
+The usage for this fingerprinting is not identifying the user, but making the current link only work on the current user's browser and making it valid only for the current minute (since many users may share the same browser specs).

 The Linker Parameter will look like this: